-With analytics hiring going strong, and more professionals changing jobs, we decided to take a look at the salary increases these professionals can receive when changing jobs (or, really, changing companies).
+With analytics hiring going strong, and more professionals changing jobs, we decided to take a look at the analytics salary increases professionals can receive when changing between data analytics jobs (or, really, changing companies).
 For many, this can be a great opportunity for a salary bump.
 With more professionals pouring into the market, however, how much can one reasonably expect?

 What we found, when looking at analytics professionals who changed jobs and received a salary increase in the last year, was that these increases are usually higher than the generally-reported 2-4% increase one might expect each year as a “merit increase” for staying at your current job.
 The overall median increase in base salary was 14.3% – not too shabby!

-The charts below show the distribution of increases, as well as median base salary increases by job level.
+The charts below show the distribution of analytics salary increases, as well as median base salary increases by job level.

 Slightly more than a quarter of analytics professionals received increases between 1-10%, and another half of the sample received increases between 11-20%.
 As you can see, salary increases above 25% are relatively rare.

 1. More supply at the junior end is lowering median base salary increases when changing jobs.